macobra52/smb3r-flags-randomizer/README.md

 Instructions:

-1. Extract all files to the same location as Fred's SMB3 Randomizer
+1. Double Click "SMB3R Flags Randomizer.exe"
-2. Double Click "SMB3R Flags Randomizer.exe"
+2. If this is your first time running the Flags Randomizer, navigate to the folder where SMB3 Randomizer is installed.
 3. Click "Surprise Me!" to generate a random flagset.
 The program will automatically decide on the flags and generate a randomized rom for you.
 4. Enjoy!

 How it works: